 Tier 3 student support teams typically include people from the student’s school, home, and community.
 Students and their families input and approval on who is on the team.
 The school’s administrator must have enough involvement to allocate resources as needed for a student’s plan.

 The Tiered Fidelity Inventory (TFI) assess how closely school personnel apply the core features of PBIS.
 The TFI includes three separate surveys – one for assessing each tier – schools can use separately or in combination with one another.
 Schools at every stage of implementation may use the TFI to assess any tier.

 At its foundation, PBIS is a framework supported by research spanning decades.
 Study after study confirms the positive impact Tier 3 systems and practices have on improving student outcomes.
-The evaluation brief, "Is School-wide Positive Behavior Support an Evidence-based Practice?" and the article "Examining the Evidence Base for School-wide Positive Behavior Support" each lay out some of the research and provide additional resources to explore the topic further.
+The evaluation brief, "Is School-wide Positive Behavior Support an Evidence-based Practice?" and "References for the Evidence Base of PBIS" each lay out some of the research and provide additional resources to explore the topic further.